 After an interlude in Nepal, she next travelled to Darjeeling in northern India, home to Kyabje Domo Geshe Rinpoche’s monasteries.
 Here she hoped to meet with monastery administrators and former friends of Domo Geshe Rinpoche, to gain their endorsement before they had a chance to name a child as the new reincarnation.

 It started with the Samten Chöling monastery.
-She never managed to step foot inside, however she made trips past the monastery gate each day in a rented van.
+She never stepped foot inside, however she made trips past the monastery gate each day in a rented van.
 She had the van stop outside the gate, and proceeded to sit silently for several minutes with her hand held up, palm facing the monastery.
 In retrospect, knowing she believes she possesses psychic powers, it’s very possible she was trying to bend them to her will.

 Not finding success there, she set up shop 2 hours away in Kalimpong, home to Domo Geshe Rinpoche’s other monastery in India, Tharpa Chöling.
 Here she took a different approach.
 Tara organized an elaborate 28-person procession to make offerings to the heads of the monastery.
 Naturally, we were part of it.
 We posted the following to our group’s travel blog at the time: